SiliCon Costume Contest

 Note: Judges reserve the right to move any contestant into a different category should they feel their skill level exceeds the category for which they initially signed up.

-Groups are allowed to enter the contest but will be judged as if the entire group were as 1 person entering.
+Groups are allowed to enter the contest but will be judged as if the entire group were one person entering.

 Regarding group entries, each entry’s appropriate category will be determined by the participant with the highest number of cosplay/costume awards.
 For example, an entry consisting of 3 persons with 2 participants having won no awards, and the third participant having won 3 or more major awards will be placed in the “Master” category.